tom-howard/ros2/docs/waffles/intro.md

 ## The Robot Laptops {#laptops}

 You'll be provided with one of our pre-configured *Robot Laptops* in the lab when working with the real Waffles.
-These Laptops (and the Robots) run **Ubuntu 22.04** with **ROS 2 Humble**.
+This will have all the right software installed and ready to go.

-There's a "student" user account already set up, and you'll need to use this when working in the lab.
-The laptop should log you into this user account automatically on startup, but we'll provide you with the account password as well, during the lab sessions, should you need it.
+There's a `student` user account already set up, and you'll need to use this when working in the lab.
+You'll need password to log into this, which we'll provide you with during the lab sessions.

 ## Network

 The Robots and Laptops must be able to connect to one another over an internet connection.
-The robots connect to a dedicated wireless network running in the Diamond called *'DIA-LAB'*.
+The robots connect to a dedicated wireless network running in the Diamond called `DIA-LAB`.
 In order for the laptops to be able to "see" the robots, they must be connected to the university network using any of the following options:

-1. A wired (ethernet) connection (**Recommended**)

-    * *(subject to provision of network sockets in CR5 by February 2025)*

-1. The *eduroam* WiFi SSID
+1. The `eduroam` WiFi SSID
-1. The *DIA-LAB* WiFi SSID (**no internet access**!)
+1. The `DIA-LAB` WiFi SSID (**no internet access**!)
+1. A direct wired (ethernet) connection between the robot and laptop

-WiFi credentials for DIA-LAB and eduroam have already been set on the laptops, allowing you to connect to either network straight away, but speak to a member of the teaching team if you are having any issues.
+WiFi credentials for `DIA-LAB` and `eduroam` have already been set on the laptops, allowing you to connect to either network straight away, but speak to a member of the teaching team if you are having any issues.

 ## VS Code

-*Visual Studio Code* is installed on the laptops for you to use when working on your ROS applications for the assignment tasks.
+*Visual Studio Code* is installed on the laptops for you to use when working on your real-robot ROS 2 applications.
 Launch VS Code from any terminal by simply typing `code`.
 You can also launch it by clicking the icon in the favourites bar on the left-hand side of the screen:

 <figure markdown>
   ![](../images/vscode/icon.png)